-Operation UNITE works closely to support existing treatment programs throughout southern and eastern Kentucky, but realizes more must be done.
-Thanks to Fifth District Congressman Harold “Hal” Rogers, two new residential treatment centers – one in Clay County and the other in Pike County – now serve the region.
+Operation UNITE works closely to support treatment programs throughout southern and eastern Kentucky, but realizes more must be done.
+Thanks to Fifth District Congressman Harold “Hal” Rogers, two residential treatment centers – one in Clay County and the other in Pike County – were built to serve the region.

 Chad’s Hope Teen Challenge Center

-Chad’s Hope Center is owned by Visions of Eastern Kentucky, Inc., a non-profit, faith-based organization.
+Chad’s Hope Center was created by Visions of Eastern Kentucky, Inc., a non-profit, faith-based organization.
 On September 2, 2008, the board voted to turn daily operation of the center over to Kentucky Teen Challenge.

 Teen Challenge exists to provide youth, adults and families with an effective and comprehensive Christian faith-based solution to life-controlling drug and alcohol problems in order to become productive members of society.
 Teen Challenge endeavors to help people become mentally sound, emotionally balanced, socially adjusted, physically well and spiritually alive.

-Located in the Burning Springs community of Clay County just west of Manchester, the facility offers long-term residential treatment programs for up to 52 adult males, with plans to expand to 75 beds in the future.
+Located in the Burning Springs community of Clay County just west of Manchester, the facility offers a long-term residential treatment program for up to 28 adult males.
 The facility, named for Chad McWhorter who died of a drug overdose in 2004, admitted its first client on March 6, 2008.

 To learn more about Chad’s Hope click here.